RallyTechServices/rally-pi-allocation/README.md

 of the metric by child (count/add up the leaf node children associated with each next level down PI) or by category (count/add up the values associated with each value in the category field).

+Only stories that are in a state greater than "Defined" are counted.

 When cost is used as the metric, the found task hours (by estimate) are multiplied by the entered cost multiplier and shown with a dollar sign.